ankeri17/portfolio/src/content/work/inside-out-home-inspector.md

 featured: true
 ---

 For seven years I ran the whole marketing function for Inside Out Home Inspector, a family-owned home inspection business in central Maryland: brand, social media, and outreach.
 The work built a reputation that helped homeowners buy and sell with confidence.
-The business has since closed.